Medication Search: Dayvigo

 Lemborexant has also been associated with muscle weakness and waking dreams, mental images that occur during the transition from sleep to wakefulness and also when falling asleep.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if lemborexant passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are breast-feeding and taking lemborexant, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.